Ashish1100/Project_Web-Scraping-Amazon-iPhone-Data-using-R/README.md

 ## Project Objective

-The objective of this project is to demonstrate how **R can be used for web scraping and exploratory data analysis**.
+The objective of this project is to demonstrate how **R can be used for web scraping**.
 By extracting real-world product information from Amazon, the project provides practical experience with HTTP requests, HTML parsing, data extraction, data cleaning, and structured analysis.

 > **Note:** Amazon's website structure, selectors, availability, and access restrictions can change over time.
 Scraping should comply with the website's terms of service and applicable policies.